Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Imcom Methodology

 The first set of four criteria correspond to internal diagnostics of {\sc Imcom}: \begin{enumerate} \item PSF leakage $U_\alpha$, defined in Equation~(\ref{eq:U_Sigma}); \item Noise amplification $\Sigma_\alpha$, defined in Equation~(\ref{eq:U_Sigma}); \item Total input weight $T_{{\rm tot}, \alpha}$, defined as a summation of coaddition weights over all input pixels:

-For each output pixel, this is expected to be close to $1$ (since {\sc Imcom} tries to conserve surface brightness) but not exactly $1$ (due to differences between input and output PSFs).
+For each output pixel, this is expected to be close to $1$ (since {\sc Imcom} tries to conserve surface brightness) but not exactly $1$ (due to differences between input and output PSFs); see Section~2.4 of \citet{2025arXiv251016110C} for an intuitive explanation.
 The uniformity of total input weights among output pixels is desirable. \item Effective coverage $\bar{n}_{{\rm eff}, \alpha}$, designed to assess the distribution of contributions from different input images:

 where $\bar{i}$ denotes the set of input pixel indices corresponding to each input image.
 This quantity is normalized so that its maximum is the number of input images that geometrically overlap with the output pixel.
 It also accounts for masked input pixels and assignment of coaddition weights. \end{enumerate} Since each of these diagnostics has one value per output pixel, and there are millions of pixels in each block, some downsampling is necessary.
 Following \papthree, we study either the average (most of them) or the standard deviation (total input weight only) among $15 \times 15$ pixels centered at HEALPix nodes (i.e., locations of injected stars).